rustam-tolipov/feedback_app/README.md

 9. I updated styling ground up to clean up things and use turbo frame better.
 10. So I made sure the application runs with or without turbo.
 There are older browsers that do not support turbo in this case I handle them as well.
 11. Adding feedback to product is beeing handled with turbo stream.
 12. So I removed indexes from feedback rating and product name.
 Since there is no benefits of using them.
 But if we use pg_search + GIN index, then it would be way faster than using seq scan.
 Currently the app is not that big.
 I think seq scan enough untill we hit 1M+ records.
+13. Also added sql sanitizer for searching
+14. I did some changes for CSV importer based on visual changes, and updated tests for it.

 # initial build